mrward/typescript-addin/README.md

 2. TypeScript file template.
 3. Code completion - using the TypeScript language services.
 4. Code folding.
-5. Quick Class Browser support.
-6. Rename refactoring.
+5. Rename refactoring.
-7. Generate JavaScript file when saving TypeScript file or building the project.
+6. Generate JavaScript file when saving TypeScript file or building the project.
-8. Configurable TypeScript compiler options in Tools Options dialog.
+7. Configurable TypeScript compiler options in Tools Options dialog.
-9. Find References
+8. Find References.
-10. Go to Definition
+9. Go to Definition.

+## Requirements

+ * MonoDevelop 5.0 or Xamarin Studio 5.0

+## Installation

+The addin is available from the [MonoDevelop addin repository](http://addins.monodevelop.com/).
+To install the addin:

+ * Open the **Add-in Manager** dialog.
+ * Select the **Gallery** tab.
+ * Select **Xamarin Studio Add-in Repository (Alpha channel)** from  the drop down list.
+ * Expand **Web Development**.
+ * Select **TypeScript**.
+ * Click the **Refresh** button if the addin is not visible.
+ * Click **Install...** to install the addin.

 ## Dependencies

-1. [TypeScript](http://typescript.codeplex.com/) - The TypeScript language services are used to provide code completion.
+1. [TypeScript](https://github.com/microsoft/typescript) - The TypeScript language services are used to provide code completion.
-2. [Javascript.NET](http://javascriptdotnet.codeplex.com/) - A library that hosts Google's V8 JavaScript engine and allows .NET objects to be used directly from JavaScript.
-Currently only works on Windows.
+2. [V8.NET](http://v8dotnet.codeplex.com/) - A library that hosts Google's V8 JavaScript engine and allows .NET objects to be used directly from JavaScript.
 3. [Json.NET](http://json.codeplex.com/) - Json library for .NET created by [James Newton-King](http://james.newtonking.com/).

 ## How it works

-The addin  glues together the TypeScript language services and SharpDevelop using [Javascript.NET](http://javascriptdotnet.codeplex.com/) as the bridge between them.
+The addin  glues together the TypeScript language services and MonoDevelop using [V8.NET](http://v8dotnet.codeplex.com/) as the bridge between them.
 JavaScript code is executed by V8 and uses the TypeScript language services to get information about the TypeScript files in the project.
-This information is delivered to the C# host class which interacts with SharpDevelop.
+This information is delivered to the C# host class which interacts with MonoDevelop.